 - Restore a database from the .bak file

 Advanced SQL Functions tutorial

-This tutorial section covers the list of available built-in SQL date, math, and string functions.
+This tutorial section covers the available built-in SQL date, math, and string functions.
 Within this, we covered almost all of them with syntax and examples.

 - Configuration Functions